DonnotPanic/Epistemophilia/content/posts/CPS-tutorial-for-kindergarteners.md

 And after all, we've got the abstract represent of a machine that calculate any boolean expression composed by <`and` , `or` , `not`> and you are 100% sure this program will halt.
 You may find, well, in consequence, the Cont stores the function that's going to be calculate next and since it's a LIFO structure it works just like a control stack——while we do eval we actually push functions into the control stack and exec is the opposite —— we pop the control stack and apply what we've poped to the current result.
 You can see, it's the **Pushdown Automata**.

 If you've never heard of Pushdown Automata, don't worry.
-Since this tutorial is written for the kindergarteners, if you can't find the relationship between this whole banch of things and `goto` statement, I am going to show you how's the thing goes.
+Since this tutorial is written for the kindergarteners, if you can't find the relationship between this whole banch of things and `goto` statement, I am going to show you how the thing goes.

 As we dig deep into the very essence of `goto` statement, it is obvious `goto` is nothing but branch.
 I mean, by `goto` you actually jump to another instruction instead of the one that follows.
 In a CFG (Control Flow Graph), you may replace any `goto` with the arrows pointing to another BB (Basic Block) instead of the one right beneath.
 Well, we could make it by escape continuation mechanism.
 Again, I will use the evalutaion of boolean expression as my example.
 Let's add an error handler Throw / Catch.